open-sauced/intro/docs/becoming-a-maintainer/building-community.md

 Open source is more than just maintaining and improving a project.
 It's a dynamic environment where maintainers, contributors, and users come together to collaborate, contribute, and grow.
 That said, the people involved in the project are the core and heart of open source.

-As more people engage and contribute to your projects, it becomes crucial for you to provide them with the necessary support and motivation to establish a welcoming and positive community environment.
+As more people engage and contribute to your projects, it becomes crucial for you to provide them with the necessary support and motivation to establish a welcoming and positive open source community environment.
 Doing so can build stronger relationships and promote a sense of belonging among your community members, keeping them returning and remaining dedicated.

-In this chapter, you will learn how to build and nurture a welcoming and supportive community in open source.
+In this chapter, you will learn how to build and nurture a welcoming and supportive open source community in open source.

 ## Positive Community Culture